 I hereby certify that the information being submitted on this Form is true and correct to the best of my knowledge, information, and belief.
 Knowingly and willfully making false or fraudulent statements or misrepresentations may subject me to sanctions under 18 U.S.C. §1001.

 Head of Household Signature: Date:

-Requester Signature:(if under 18, parent or legal guardian) Date:
+Requester Signature: Date:

 Please return this completed Form to:

-Housing Authority of the Borough of Glassboro Administrative Office Attn: Reasonable Accommodation Coordinator 100 Pop Moylan Blvd.
+Housing Authority of the Borough of Glassboro Administrative Office

+100 Pop Moylan Blvd.
 Deptford, NJ 08096